QubitPi/QubitPi/README.md

     <a href="https://codesandbox.io/u/jack20220723"><img align="center" src="https://img.shields.io/badge/CodeSandbox-151515?style=for-the-badge&logo=codesandbox&logoColor=white" /></a>
 </div>

-- I started learning English as a Chinese student far later than my contemporaries.
-My first English language exam of life was just 1 month after when I started learning how to say "hello" in English and quite surprisingly I got the highest score in my Middle school class
-- When I studied abroad in US, I picked up German language class for fun and I can still remember how I spent just little effort before I was able to speak better German than those Indo-European-native language speakers
-- _I love languages_

-  - I have been nonsensical with languages
-  - I have been studying ancient languages, such as [Ἑλληνική](https://en.wikipedia.org/wiki/Attic_Greek) and [𐎱𐎠𐎼𐎿](https://en.wikipedia.org/wiki/Old_Persian_cuneiform), because they are interesting, engaging, challenging, and, most of all, fun in their own right
-  - I have been facinated by how just a single alphabet along with interestingly rigorous syntax rules allows us to live through an endlessly fabulous 5000 years of human history

-__I believe in the power of language.
-Inspring people to see the truth that inspires them by analyzing the language we use is why I get out of bed every day.__

 ![QubitPi's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=QubitPi&bg_color=FFFFFF&color=00AA00&line=55aa00&point=00AA00&area_color=00aaaa&area=true&hide_border=true&radius=0&&custom_title=Jiaqi%27s%20Last-30-Day%20Contribution%20Graph)
 <img align="center" src="/github-metrics-intro.svg" alt="Metrics" width="48%" /><img align="right" src="/github-metrics-issue-pr-habits.svg" alt="Metrics" width="48%" />